RIKEN-RCCS/lens3/doc/user-guide.md

 ### Residue Files

-Running MinIO leaves files in a directory ".minio.sys" in the pool directory.
+Running MinIO leaves a directory ".minio.sys" in the pool (in the buckets-directory).

 ### Bucket-Pool State